COVID-19 AND EMPLOYMENT: FREQUENTLY ASKED QUESTIONS

 - Unfortunately, having a legitimate concern about spreading COVID-19 to others who may be at risk will not entitle you to a reasonable accommodation or medical leave if you, yourself, do not have a disability or serious health condition.
 You may want to ask your employer about working from home or a leave of absence, but they will not be required to provide it.

 My child's school or daycare is closed due to COVID-19, but my employer is still open.
 Will I be paid if I stay home to care for my child?

-I have COVID-19, or am showing symptoms, but my employer is still open.
-Can I stay home and receive pay?
+I have COVID-19, but my employer is still open.
+Can I stay home?

 What happens to my employer-sponsored health insurance if I lose my job due to COVID-19?